m05e5/Leaderboard/README.md

 ![screenshot](./src/img/readme.PNG)

 Here is an app where you can add your different names and scores and see the list of all the scores

+## Live Demo

+this is link to our live Demo [Live Demo](https://m05e5.github.io/Leaderboard/hit-the-API/index.html)
 ## Built With

 - Javascript